Stockwell: Transport

-Rail

-There are no railway stations in Stockwell.

 London Underground

 Stockwell tube station is served by the Victoria and Northern London Underground lines.

 To the south, the Victoria line terminates one stop away at Brixton.
 The Northern line terminates in the south at Morden, which provides Stockwell with a direct link to Clapham and South Wimbledon.

 To the north, the Victoria line runs through Central London towards Walthamstow Central, stopping at several key stations including Victoria, Oxford Circus, King's Cross St Pancras and Tottenham Hale.
 The Northern Line carries passengers northwards towards Kennington and Camden Town.
 Most trains from Stockwell run through the City of London via Elephant & Castle, Bank and Moorgate.
 Some trains run on the Charing Cross Branch via Waterloo, Charing Cross and Tottenham Court Road.
 Beyond Camden Town, the Northern line links Stockwell directly to Edgware and High Barnet in north London.

 Other nearby stations include Brixton (Victoria line) or Clapham North (Northern line) to the south of Stockwell, and Vauxhall (Victoria line) or Oval (Northern line) to the north.

 In 2017, there were 11.7 million entries and exits at Stockwell tube station.